AzizMosbah/FraudDetection/README.md

 ---

 ## Part Two: Network Analysis
-The file name `task2_customers_devices_cards.csv` is a fictional list of fraudulent users of a smartphone app that takes payments.
+The file name `customers_devices_cards.csv` is a list of fraudulent users of a smartphone app that takes payments.
 Each line represents a user, a device and a credit card.
-Your task is to detect networks in this file.
+To detect networks in this file we:

 • Provided a visualisation of any networks found.